GlacioHack/xdem/docs/source/terrain.rst

 .. minigallery:: xdem.terrain.topographic_position_index
         :add-heading:

-Terrain ruggedness index
+Terrain Ruggedness Index
 ------------------------
 :func:`xdem.terrain.terrain_ruggedness_index`

-The terrain ruggedness index (TRI) is a metric of terrain ruggedness, based on cumulated differences in elevation between a central pixel and its surroundings.
+The Terrain Ruggedness Index (TRI) is a metric of terrain ruggedness, based on cumulated differences in elevation between a central pixel and its surroundings.
 It can be computed for any window size (default 3x3 pixels).

 For topography (default), the method of `Riley et al. (1999) <http://download.osgeo.org/qgis/doc/reference-docs/Terrain_